-The Security Department staff patrol the Institute campus on foot and they carry a cell phone and campus radio and are certified in CPR, first aid, and Automated External Defibrillator (AED).
+The Security Department staff patrol the Institute campus on foot and they carry a cell phone and campus radio and are certified in CPR, first aid, and in the use of Automated External Defibrillators (AED).
 They attend workshops and training seminars relevant to campus security and safety.
 Additionally, many in Security have extensive prior experiences in law enforcement, safety, security work, and emergency medical and fire response.

 Often, Security officers are the first responders to assist with fire, medical emergencies, and criminal activity.
 The department works closely with the Monterey Police and Fire Departments.
+The Security Department's patrol jurisdiction does not extend outside of the Institute's campus.